Sunday, August 27

 Roundtable Discussions for SEASONED Comp Professionals.
 This is the opportunity for the more experienced members of the Comp Summit audience to share thoughts and ask big questions of your peers.
-We'll have faciltated conversations with suggested topics, but the main focus is to allow you to bring the most important issues you face to the table and hear the collective wisdom of the group - with diverse voices from the legal, occupational health, insurance, and case management communities.
+Nelson Larkins (PretiFlaherty in Portland) will facilitate conversations with suggested topics, but the main focus is to allow you to bring the most important issues you face to the table and hear the collective wisdom of the group - with diverse voices from the legal, occupational health, insurance, and case management communities.

 5:00 - 6:30 Grand Welcoming Reception

 Join the summit's opening reception.
 It's a great way to renew acquaintances and make new Comp Summit friends.
 Enjoy the delicious hors d'oeuvres and networking--poolside!

 Enjoy dinner at one of the many great restaurants in Mid-Coast Maine.
 Dining options from the most elegant to the most traditional await you in Rockland, Camden, and Rockport.
 Check out Trip Advisor, the concierge desk at the Samoset, or your own private sources of information.
 Plan ahead!

 9:00 - 12:00 Entertainment Begins in the Enoteca Lounge!